- Parent Category: ROOT

-Create your illustrations and save them as jpg, png, or gif files.
+Create your illustrations and save them as jpg files according to the instructions above.
 Ensure that any unnecessary white space around the top, bottom, and sides of the image is eliminated.
 Figure 2 is an example of an illustration.

-Figure 2: This sample illustration was drawn by an author, saved as an image, inserted into this document, and sent to the editor along with the Word document.
+Figure 2: This sample illustration was drawn by an author, saved as a jpg file, inserted into this document, and sent to the editor as a separate file along with the Word document.

 Your article may require code, which should be styled as Courier New, 10 point.
 It should be left-justified, with no leading blanks (except for purposes of alignment) and with no trailing blanks.
 Do not exceed 70 characters per line.